Wikimedian, free culture advocate and leader, librarian.

 projects & affiliations

-- I am a member of the Wikimedia Foundation Board of Trustees; my current term goes from 2013-2015.
-I also served a term from 2010-2012.
+- I was a member of the Wikimedia Foundation Board of Trustees from 2013-2015 and from 2010-2012.
 My first term I was selected by the chapters; my second, elected by the community.
 The Board is the governing body for the Wikimedia Foundation, which hosts Wikipedia and her sister projects.

 - I help libraries work with Wikipedia.
 See our outreach wiki and my 2013-4 project at the UC Davis libraries.

 - I was general conference chair for WikiSym 2010, the sixth annual International Symposium on Wikis and Open Collaboration, held in Gdansk Poland with Wikimania.
 WikiSym is an annual symposium about wiki and collaborative technologies, held in Europe and North America.

 - I was the 2011 chair of the Sierra Nevada chapter of the Special Libraries Association, and am still involved in various capacities (especially as web manager).
 The SLA is an international professional library association; our chapter covers the Sacramento Valley/Western Nevada.